EFTEC/BladeOne/README.md

 - 2016-06-09 1.0 Version.
 Most works.
 Added extensions and error control with a tag is not defined.
 - 2016-06-09 1.1 Some fine tune.
 - 2016-06-10 1.2 New changes.
 Added namespaces (for autocomplete and compatibility with composer)
+- 2016-06-12 1.3 Some clean up.
+I removed some unused parameters.

 =======